 Fans of Iberian Spanish should check out this fun daily podcast focused on vocabulary building hosted by two young Spanish teachers.
 Roi is from Galicia and Paco, who joins him once a week, is from Andalusia.

 While both speak clear Spanish that’s easy to understand, the show is still a good way to get exposure to different European Spanish accents.
-There are almost 500 episodes to keep you entertained.
+There are more than 600 episodes to keep you entertained.